This article is part of the series

 Are you banging your head against your monitor right now?

-I’m fully aware that some of you are experiencing RJ, and haven’t considered these things - which is exactly why I’ve pointed them out.
+I’m fully aware that some of you experiencing RJ haven’t considered these realities - which is exactly why I’ve pointed them out.

 Retroactive Jealousy is not something you can ignore, or pretend that it will go away.